The Matter of Mind Control

 April 4th, 2023

-The Vatican library had over one thousand books within its halls.
-It was one of the largest and most ancient libraries on the planet and contained an enormous collection of works on numerous topics.
-It contained works gathered from across the world, spanning the ages from antiquity to the modern day and covering material far and beyond the purview of Catholicism.
+The Vatican library had over one million books within its halls.
+It was one of the largest and most ancient libraries on the planet and contained an enormous collection of works on countless topics.
+It contained codices gathered from across the world, spanning the ages from antiquity to the modern day and covering material far and beyond the purview of Catholicism.
 Before the Days of Revelations, it had attracted thousands of researchers every year, and even now it still had its visitors.

 “Remind me again,” Abigail White rubbed at the corners of her eyes, her fingers pushing up her glasses.
 “Why I am reading a thirteenth century account of the life of Saint George?”

 “Ascalon,” Ettore Cavallo, her sole companion in their reading room, spoke even as he scanned another thick tome, his gloved fingers delicately turning each page.